 Consult with an Experienced Worker’s Comp and Disability Attorney

 Know that while the illness will likely not be fatal, you will require medical attention if symptoms become severe.
-Also, you will be quarantined for the length of the illness and miss work.
+Additionally, you will have to self-quarantine for the length of the illness missing no less than a few weeks of work.
 These are two important reasons to file a worker’s compensation claim.